Naya Rivera: Reactions

 Fans of Rivera posted messages of support during the time of her disappearance, and tributes after she was found dead.
-Her family thanked them for the "outpouring of love" in a message shared on July 15.
+Her family thanked them for the "outpouring of love" in a message shared on July 15, 2020.
 Rivera's ex-husband Dorsey made no public statement until after Rivera's funeral, when he posted on Instagram to say that he was still finding her death hard to believe, but that having their son makes coping easier; her boyfriend Jones had made an Instagram post on the day her body was found, expressing his grief while focusing on Rivera's love for her son.
 Prominent politicians and performers from across music, television, film, and theatre, also shared messages in her memory.
 A memorial to Rivera was constructed under the Lake Piru sign in the days after her death.
 Lake Piru remained closed to the public for over a month after Rivera's death, and swimming became prohibited.

-Rivera's Glee co-stars also paid tribute, and the show's creators, Ryan Murphy, Ian Brennan, and Brad Falchuk, announced their plans to start a college fund for Rivera's son, Josey.
+Rivera's Glee co-stars also paid tribute, and the show's creators, Ryan Murphy, Ian Brennan, and Brad Falchuk, announced their plans to start a college fund for Rivera's son.
 Heather Morris posted photos of their sons together, calling her a "consistent and loving friend" who was the "strongest and most resilient human being [she knew]".
 Amber Riley performed a tribute to Rivera on the August 27, 2020, episode of Jimmy Kimmel Live!.
-The media noted that Rivera's body was found on the anniversary of the death of her Glee co-star Cory Monteith seven years earlier; a tribute she had sung for him, the song "If I Die Young", saw a surge in views, and other cast members of the show made social media posts commemorating both actors.
+The media noted that Rivera's body was found on the anniversary of the death of her Glee co-star and close friend, Cory Monteith seven years earlier; a tribute she had sung for him, the song "If I Die Young", saw a surge in views, and other cast members of the show made social media posts commemorating both actors.
 Monteith's mother, Ann McGregor, also posted a tribute, writing how much Rivera's friendship had meant to her son and their family and saying, "We'll carry you in our hearts forever.
 We miss you.
 Friends reunited for eternity".